MillsapTatiana-FS/MillsapTatiana-FS/README.md

 - 👋 Hi, I’m @MillsapTatiana-FS
-- 👀 I’m interested in technology and crystals
+- 👀 I’m interested in front-end development and UX/UI design
-- 🌱 I’m currently learning Python to begin my AI/ML journey
+- 🌱 I’m currently learning how to contribute to open-source repos
-- 💞️ I’m looking to collaborate on anything that can help a baby coder get better
+- 💞️ I’m looking to collaborate on anything that can help me gain real-world experience.
 - 📫 How to reach me on here or email me @ tatianamillsap@outlook.com

 <!---